Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 client = EventHubClient(host, event_hub_path, credential)
 ```

-- This constructor takes the hostname and entity name of your Event Hub instance and credential that implements the TokenCredential interface.
-There are implementations of the TokenCredential interface available in the azure-identity package.
-The host name is of the format <yournamespace>.servicebus.windows.net.
+- This constructor takes the host name and entity name of your Event Hub instance and credential that implements the TokenCredential interface.
+There are implementations of the TokenCredential interface available in the [azure-identity package](https://pypi.org/project/azure-identity/).
+The host name is of the format `<yournamespace.servicebus.windows.net>`.

-# Key concepts
+## Key concepts

 - An **Event Hub client** is the primary interface for developers interacting with the Event Hubs client library, allowing for inspection of Event Hub metadata and providing a guided experience towards specific Event Hub operations such as the creation of producers and consumers.